-Astronomy is the study of the sun, moon, stars, planets, comets, gas, galaxies, gas, dust and other regions and objects beyond the Earth.
+Astronomy is the study of the sun, moon, stars, planets, comets, gas, galaxies, dust, and other regions and objects beyond the Earth.

 While no degree program in astronomy is offered at Penn State Behrend, students can complete coursework in astronomy that can be applied to other science degree programs, to either a major or minor in Astronomy and Astrophysics degree at the University Park campus, or to general education science credits.

-Students taking astronomy coursework at Penn State Behrend have the opportunity to use the Mehalso Observatory as part of their studies.
+Students taking astronomy coursework at Penn State Behrend can use the Mehalso Observatory as part of their studies.
 Located behind the Otto Behrend Science Building, the observatory provides opportunities for classroom use, viewing by the public in Behrend's popular Open House Nights in Astronomy, and undergraduate research for science students.
 Students also may visit the Yahn Planetarium at Penn State Behrend, located in the Zurn Building.